 For a more complete list of trauma trainings and conferences attended, please click here.

-Sarah’s background in the field of animal-assisted therapy and nature-assisted therapy include volunteering with the St. John Ambulance Therapy Dogs, volunteering for national committees involved in the development of standards and ethics for the fields of animal-assisted therapy and equine-facilitated wellness in Canada, coordinating The Natural Connection (a comprehensive online directory for nature-based interventions, programs, trainings and resources, no longer active), conducting her master’s thesis on the state of the field in Canada, and incorporating her dogs in therapy sessions.
+Sarah’s background in the field of animal-assisted therapy includes volunteering with the St. John Ambulance Therapy Dogs, volunteering for national committees involved in the development of standards and ethics for the fields of animal-assisted therapy and equine-facilitated wellness in Canada, coordinating The Natural Connection (a comprehensive online directory for animal- and nature-based interventions, programs, trainings and resources, no longer active), conducting her master’s thesis on the state of the field in Canada, and incorporating her dogs in therapy sessions.